mprat21/ssms-old/docs/ssmsgui/asm.md

 **Note**: If the Client Type of the app is Windows or MacOS, you must provide an Upload Installer, which is the setup file of the application.
 If the Client Type of the App is Android or iOS, you can enter the App Identifier with which the app is identified in the app store.
 If the installer setup file size is bigger than the maximum accepted the available capacity can be increased by changing <install-ssms\>/configutil/webapps/mgt/WEB-INF/web.xml.
-For more information, please go to Installation manual in chapter “Additional Tomcat Adjustments”.
+For more information, please go to Installation manual in chapter -**“Additional Tomcat Adjustments”**.

 #### Submit an app (iOS) to the App Store